captainkello/sample_app/README.md

 To get the changes to show up, you may have to force an app restart at Heroku:

 $ heroku restart

+INSEAD OF===>

+Micropost.create
+Micropost.create!
+Micropost.new
+we have

+user.microposts.create
+user.microposts.create!
+user.microposts.build